 Lowchen Dogs

-Records from the Middle Ages show this breed was kept as a pet by monks and royals alike.
-In the USA the modern breed of this dog has descended from French dogs brought over to the US in the 1970s.
+Records as far back as the Middle Ages show this breed was kept as a pet by monks and royals alike.

-People who have known the breed for many years have said that these dogs are also very smart, making training them much easier than some other lap dog breeds.
+speaking to people who have known the breed for many years have said that these dogs are also very smart, making training them much easier than some other lap dog breeds.
 Experts believe this habit of learning comes from the fact that the breed were trained as working dogs to hunt mice and rats inside monasteries and family homes centuries ago.

 A Lowchen takes well to fetching games such as balls, toys, and Frisbees and has been known to take toy’s away from much bigger dogs if it’s something they want.
 Albeit a smaller dog they are often not afraid of showing what they want even if the other dog is larger.